cartoon-raccoon/cogsy/docs/usage.md

 commandcol = "white"

 ```

+`format` is the format taken by the text displayed in the collection screen.
+Album attributes are enclosed in curly brackets and will be expanded into the album attributes when displayed; everything else will be displayed as is.

 `folders_width` is the width of the folders element (left side) in the main view.

 `selectcol` is the colour of the text selected.